OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 The documentation of Wireshark offers many examples for [Capture Filters](https://wiki.wireshark.org/CaptureFilters "Capture Filters") that should help you to filter the traffic to get the information you want.

 To get a statistical summary of your packet capture to identify what to filter for, navigate to Statistics > Conversations and flip through the UDP and TCP tabs.
-You can quicky identify the most heavily used protocols by sorting this data by columns such as port numbers and number of packets.
+You can quickly identify the most heavily used protocols by sorting this data by columns such as port numbers and number of packets.

 ### Setting up an Interception Proxy